lithdew/flatend/README.md

 For advanced `ctx` and `config.toml` configuration, please refer to [API Docs](API.md).

-### Typescript SDK
+### NodeJS SDK

 For the following quickstart guide, we will be using TypeScript.
-Feel free to use pure JavaScript ES6.

 Add `flatend` as a dependency to your project using npm/yarn.